tmobile/percy-cake/packages/webstorm/README.md

 lerna run --scope=percy-webstorm-extension --stream build

 # Package webstorm extension
-lerna run --scope=percy-webstorm-journey-extension --stream package
+lerna run --scope=percy-webstorm-extension --stream package

 # To launch a sand-boxed instance of the IDE with the plugin (for testing)
 lerna run --scope=percy-webstorm-extension --stream launch